antoine-cottineau/app_linker/readme.md

 }
 ```

-Each class implementing `Action` should provid a run method that performs a specific task.
+Each class implementing `Action` should provide a run method that performs a specific task.
 For example, here are `HomeAction` and `RecipeAction`:

 ```swift
 class HomeAction: Action {